vyrjana/DearEIS/README.md

 ### Projects

 _DearEIS_ has a project-based workflow and multiple projects can be open at the same time.
-Each project has a user-defineable label and a section for keeping notes.
+Each project has a user-definable label and a section for keeping notes.
 Multiple projects can also be merged to form a single project.